eficode-academy/helm-katas/external-charts.md

 In this exercise we will be using an example todo application (originally from docker [getting started](https://github.com/eficode-academy/getting-started)) to show how you can use external charts as dependencies for your own Helm charts.

 The example application is simple todo list.
-It consists of a node application that serves the frontend and stores the todo items in a mysql datatbase.
+It consists of a node application that serves the frontend and stores the todo items in a mysql database.
-The example chart we have created thus contains two deployments and two services.
+The example chart we have created thus contains two deployments and two services:

+The two deployments are one for the `todo application` and one for a `mysql database`.

+As well as two services to handle networking, a `ClusterIP` for the mysql database and a `NodePort` for the todo application.

 We will start by deploying the example todo application with all custom Kubernetes yaml, and then modify the chart to use the `bitnami/mysql` chart as a dependency, instead of our custom mysql deployment.